The 2019/20 timetable (for pupillages commencing in October 2021) is as follows:

 Candidates who secure pupillage at Three Raymond Buildings can be assured of an excellent grounding in all aspects of criminal and regulatory law through working with, and learning from, leading practitioners with a national and international reputation.
 Each pupil can expect to work with a different supervisor every four months.

 During the first six months, pupils take a very active part in the practice of their supervisors and observe how busy juniors conduct their cases.

 Second six pupils will also receive their own work, mainly in the Magistrates’ Courts, but with some PTPHs, mentions and bail applications in the Crown Court.

 Throughout pupillage, pupils are encouraged to work with as many other members of Chambers as possible, at all levels of seniority.
 Work done for others forms part of the reference process at the tenancy application stage.

-Pupils are monitored regularly to ensure that BSB checklists are being completed, that they are receiving all the requisite training and experience and that work is being allocated fairly.
-Feedback meetings are also held with outgoing and incoming supervisors at the end of each four month assignment, so that positive and negative points about a pupil’s performance are identified and any action required addressed during the next assignment.
+Pupils are monitored regularly to ensure that checklists are being completed, that they are receiving all the requisite training and experience, and that work is being allocated fairly.
+Feedback meetings are also held with outgoing and incoming supervisors at the end of each four month assignment, so that positive and negative points about a pupil’s performance are identified, and any action required addressed during the next assignment.

 Our accommodation is fairly typical of a set of Chambers in an Inn – a mixture of traditional layout and modern technology.
 Rooms are sufficiently populated to create a busy atmosphere.
 Inevitably there is a lot of research work for barristers and pupils, quite often at short notice, but much of the information can be found in our electronic library and sent quickly to one of our network printers.
 We have a number of conference rooms and are noted for the warm welcome we offer to our visitors.